 Expletives are phrases with "it" or "there" followed by a "to be" verb, i.e., "it is" or "there are."
 While these can sometimes be used for emphasis at the start of a sentence, it's probable that they're unnecessary and are just adding extra bulk to your paper.
 To get rid of expletives at the beginning of sentences, eliminate the "to be" verb and make the object of the expletive phrase the subject of the sentence.

 It is the teacher who needs to grade the exams.

 There are three people who know the combination to the safe.

 Three people know the combination to the safe.

-Stringing together infinitive verbs (unconjugated verbs with the "to" still attached) makes sentences difficult to read and wastes valuable space on the page.
-Usually those infinitives can be turned into action verbs to shorten the sentence and make the meaning clearer.
+Stringing together infinitive verbs (unconjugated verbs with the "to" still attached) makes sentences challenging to read and wastes valuable space on the page.
+Usually, those infinitives can be turned into action verbs to shorten the sentence and make the meaning clearer.